 - In one of the Academy Awards, Will Ferrell and Jack Black added lyrics to the song played when a speech gets overtly long.

-- Eddie, from the late 90's sitcom Malcolm & Eddie, came up with a get rich quick scheme that involved invoking this trope.
-One theme he added lyrics to was the Sanford and Son theme.
+- Eddie, from the late 90's sitcom Malcolm & Eddie, produced a get-rich-quick scheme that involved invoking this trope.
+One theme he added lyrics to, was the Sanford and Son theme.

 - "Live show, it's a 30 Rock live show.
 It's 30 Rock live!"

-- Some fans of Game of Thrones have come to associate these lyrics to the incredibly catchy theme song:
+- Some fans of Game of Thrones have come to associate these lyrics to the theme song:

 Time to watch, Game